-- a.
+a.
 The agenda for each Faculty Meeting is established by the Provost and the Council of the Faculty Senate.
-Agenda items may be introduced by the President, the Provost, the Senate, a faculty committee (as defined in section VI.D. of this Handbook) or by petition (written or electronic) of half the quorum. - b.
-At least five teaching days before each regular Faculty Meeting, except the degree-voting meeting, the office of the Provost distributes the agenda and text(s) of proposed faculty legislation or other actions to be considered at the meeting, together with appropriate supporting documents, to all voting members.
+Agenda items may be introduced by the President, the Provost, the Senate, a faculty committee (as defined in section VI.D. of this Handbook) or by petition (written or electronic) of half the quorum.

+b.
+At least five teaching days before each regular Faculty Meeting, except the degreevoting meeting, the Faculty Senate Chair distributes the agenda and text(s) of proposed faculty legislation or other actions to be considered at the meeting, together with appropriate supporting documents, to all voting members.
 The Faculty Meeting may waive this requirement by majority vote, provided the materials have been distributed at least two calendar days before the meeting.
-Materials may be distributed either by delivering them to the campus mailboxes of voting members or by delivering them electronically. - c.
-Meetings are conducted according to Robert's Rules of Order, except as provided herein.
-The Provost appoints the parliamentarian. - d.
-Minutes are circulated to all members of the faculty and officers of the administration, and approved by the Faculty Meeting. - e.
-Faculty legislation is normally formulated by the Faculty Senate or a faculty committee as defined in this Handbook (see section VI.D., below). - i.
-Except for amendments to pending motions, all legislation must be approved by two separate Faculty Meetings, normally consecutive. - ii.
+Materials are distributed either by delivering them to the campus mailboxes of voting members or by delivering them electronically.

+c.
+Meetings and votes are conducted according to Robert's Rules of Order, except as provided herein.
+The Provost appoints the parliamentarian.
+Faculty can attend meetings in person or online.
+Faculty Meetings are recorded for all faculty to view after the meeting.

+d.
+Minutes are circulated to all members of the faculty and officers of the administration, and approved by the Faculty Meeting.

+e.
+Faculty legislation is normally formulated by the Faculty Senate or a faculty committee as defined in this Handbook (see section VI.D., below).
+Procedure for changing the Handbook is clarified in Section VIII.

+i.
+Except for amendments to pending motions, all legislation and handbook changes must be approved by electronic votes following two separate Faculty Meetings, normally consecutive. ii.
+Electronic voting on final motions will occur within two business days following the meeting.
+The Office of Institutional Research (IR) will partner with the Chair of the Faculty Senate to send the voting-eligible faculty the final motions within 2 business days.
+The voting will remain open for five business days after the meeting.
+Results will be shared no later than two business days after voting closes.
+All votes will be confidential but not anonymous.
+Report of voting results will only be shared in the aggregate to ensure that no individual can be identified.

+iii.
 A second reading may be waived only by a two-thirds vote, with one-third of the eligible voting membership present and voting.
-A second reading may not be waived if the legislation has not first been reviewed by a faculty standing committee or by the Faculty Senate. - f.
-Legislation adopted by the Faculty Meeting is subject to approval by the Board of Trustees.
-The Provost presents adopted legislation to the Board on behalf of the Faculty, at the earliest possible meeting of the Board.
+A second reading may not be waived if the legislation has not first been reviewed by a faculty standing committee or by the Faculty Senate.

+f.
+Handbook changes adopted by the Faculty Meeting are subject to approval by the Board of Trustees.
+The Provost presents adopted Handbook changes to the Board on behalf of the Faculty, at the earliest possible meeting of the Board.
 The Provost reports the action of the Board at the earliest possible meeting of the Faculty.
-If the Board rejects legislation adopted by the Faculty Meeting, the Provost must inform the Faculty Senate immediately.
+If the Board rejects changes in the Handbook adopted by the Faculty Meeting, the Provost must inform the Faculty Senate immediately.